-Working with FracTracker Alliance offers students and researchers invaluable resume-building work experience and networking opportunities.
-Not only will interns and visiting scholars work closely with members of our team, but they will also have the opportunity to learn about and contribute to many aspects of our oil and gas work.
-Interns and visiting scholars will also have the opportunity to participate in events that increase their professional networks and interact with our partner organizations.
+Each spring, FracTracker Alliance welcomes undergraduate and graduate college and university students with a passion for using data and mapping to fight environmental injustice to join our team.
+Working with FracTracker Alliance offers students invaluable resume-building work experience and networking opportunities.
+Our interns work closely with members of our staff team, learning about and contributing to our science and fact based work shedding light on the impacts of oil, gas and petrochemical industries.
+Interns will have the opportunity to participate in events that increase their professional networks, work on projects that will enhance their skill sets, and interact with our diverse network of partner organizations.

-Learn more about our Internships and Visiting Scholar Program in the sections below.
+Learn more about our General Internship and Visiting Scholar Programs below.

-The responsibilities of interns revolve around the daily work of the other FracTracker staff, as well as time-sensitive projects.
-Due to FracTracker’s web and mapping focus, the primary skills we seek out of internship applicants are those that would allow them to do GIS work, assist with various web and communications projects, or a combination of the two.
-Responsibilities will vary, but may include:
+Generally, the responsibilities of interns revolve around the daily work of the other FracTracker staff, as well as time-sensitive projects.
+Due to FracTracker’s web and mapping focus, we seek applicants with skills or interest in geographic information systems (GIS), data visualization, environmental justice, community organizing and communications.
+Responsibilities will vary based on the specific nature of the internship, but may include:

 - Data mining, cleaning, management, and GIS mapping